Bukit Brown Cemetery: Gravestone of Lee Hoon Leong

 Lee Hoon Leong (李雲龍; 1871–1942) was a Straits-born Chinese businessman.
 Lee worked as a pharmacist and purser for the Heap Eng Moh Shipping Line.
-A member of the Lee family, he was the father of Lee Chin Koon, grandfather of the first Prime Minister Lee Kuan Yew, and great-grandfather of the third Prime Minister Lee Hsien Loong.
+A member of the political Lee family, he was the father of Lee Chin Koon, grandfather of the first prime minister Lee Kuan Yew, and great-grandfather of the third prime minister Lee Hsien Loong.
 On his gravestone, his date of death is recorded as 2602, referring to the Japanese calendar's Koki Year.
 Gravestones recording the date of death using the Koki calendar are common on gravestones built during the Japanese occupation of Singapore, such as Lee's.

 Notable burials

 Bukit Brown is believed to be the largest Chinese cemetery outside China.
 It is also the burial place of many of Singapore's earliest pioneers.
 Notable burials include: